Archive

 The Task List, by default, appears in the bottom left window pane of Visual Studio (the same place where build errors and warnings appear).
 Alternatively, you can find it under the View menu.
 Microsoft provides some basic documentation on the Task List feature here.
 However, the documentation glosses over some developer best practices, so I thought I’d expand on that a little.

-NOTE: Before I go further, I want to preface everything by saying that the task list should not replace more robust work tracking systems, like TFS Work Item Tracking, Microsoft Project or another 3rd party product backlog or issue tracking solution.
-That said, the Task List can be used to define more granular programming tasks that may not be appropriate in a higher-level work tracking system.
+NOTE: Before I go further, I want to preface everything by saying that the task list should not replace more robust issue tracking systems, like TFS Work Item Tracking, Microsoft Project or another 3rd party product backlog or issue tracking solution.
+That being said, the Task List can be beneficial in defining more granular programming tasks that may not be appropriate in a higher-level work tracking system.

 Code Comments vs. User Tasks